 - Robust mentoring and feedback, including regular contact with the fellowship director and program faculty

-- Opportunity to engage in ultrasound teaching and research internationally in Guatemala or Uganda
+- Opportunity to engage in ultrasound teaching and research internationally in Guatemala, Rwanda, and/or Uganda

-- Opportunity to develop content for the Division’s educational website and Twitter and/or to learn more about video and podcast production
+- Opportunity to develop content for the Division’s educational website, social media, and/or to learn more about video and podcast production

-- Sponsorship to attend national conferences such as ACEP, SCUF, AIUM, SAEM, and/or the Wisconsin chapter of ACEP
+- Support to attend local, regional, or national conferences, such as ACEP, AIUM, SAEM, SCUF, and/or the Wisconsin chapter of ACEP (held every spring in either Madison or Milwaukee)

-- Very competitive salary and benefits along with ample CME funds to further enhance and tailor the educational experience to individual needs and interests
+- Competitive salary and benefits along with ample funds to further enhance and tailor the educational experience to individual needs and interests

 Fellowship Director